yuvalotem/rand-sim-3a/README.md

 *Hint: Use the existing script to help you with building your own functions*

 # Extra
 - Add a new method to `CSV_Manager` that reads the CSV and stores it as a single object that maps each author to his/her articles, and each category to all the articles with that category.
+You can print the resulting data to make sure it's correct.
 Ultimately, your data should look like this:
    ```
    {
         author1_name: [{data on article1 by author1}, {data on article2 by author1}, {etc}],